 On high-speed rail, EVs, and solar, China is doing truly amazing things.

-I think interviewing Dan Wang has made me want to write more about China’s economy, so here’s the first in a short series of posts.
+Interviewing Dan Wang has made me want to write more about China’s economy, so here’s one of a short series of posts.

 Over the past two years I’ve written a lot of criticism of China’s economic policies.
 There were basically two reasons for that: First, China really did make a bunch of policy blunders during that time, and second, there was a narrative of Chinese economic infallibility in the late 2010s that needed correcting.
 Now I think that correction has largely been accomplished, and I see the possibility of an opposite narrative of Chinese economic incompetence taking hold.
 That would also be a mistake.
 The truth is that China has some serious weaknesses but also some amazing strengths, and we need to pay attention to both.